risun main logo

 E12 Bulb Size: Specifications and Sizes

 E12 LED light bulbs have a 12mm diameter candelabra base and should be installed in candelabra sockets.
-The bulbs are low-to-medium watt, ranging from 15 to 60 watts for incandescent and 1 to 7 watts for LEDs.
+The bulbs are low-to-medium wattage, ranging from 15 to 60 watts for incandescent and 1 to 7 watts for LEDs.

 The bulb shapes are candle-style, globe, torpedo, and flame-tip, hence giving the light fixtures a natural lighting aesthetic appeal and sophistication.
 The technology types under which the E12 bulb exists are LED, halogen, and fluorescent.